groadabike/groadabike.github.io/aboutme.md

 subtitle: Gerardo Roa Dabike
 ---
 Helo,
-I am a PhD student in the Department of Computer Science at the University of Sheffield under the supervision of Jon Barker.
+I am a PhD student in the Department of Computer Science at the University of Sheffield under the supervision of Dr. Jon Barker.

-My research interest is an Automatic Speech Recognition in a music context.
+My research subject is an Automatic Speech Recognition in a music context.
-This means that several challengers must be solved such as, source separation, acoustic and language models.
+This means that several challenges must be solved.
+Some of these are source separation, acoustic and language models designs.